 For the filling:

-1/2 cup creamy all natural peanut butter (if you’re allergic you can substitute Sunbutter.
-Equally delicious!)
+½ cup creamy all natural peanut butter (if you're nut allergic you can substitute Sunbutter or your seed butter of choice.)

 4 tablespoons Vegan butter, softened (we used Earth Balance Vegan Buttery Sticks)

 a 12 oz bag of dairy free semi sweet chocolate chips (We used Enjoy Life Foods mini chips)

 ½ cup all natural creamy peanut butter

 Line a mini muffin tin with mini cupcake liners.